Echsecutor/NITree/README.md

 #### Lookup

-According to RFC 6920, the tree below the root `ni://authority/alg;val?query-string` can be `GET` queried at http://authority/.well-known/ni/alg/val?query-string which SHOULD redirect to a http**s** URL.
-If authorisation is required, the host MUST redirect in order to use TLS.
+According to RFC 6920, the tree below the root `ni://authority/alg;val?query-string` can be `GET` queried at https://authority/.well-known/ni/alg/val?query-string .
+The corresponding http:// URL SHOULD redirect to http**s** but the client SHOULD query https directly.
+If authorisation is required, the host MUST enforce TLS or reject the communication.
 The queried host SHOULD answer with one of the following status codes:
 - `200 OK` and the body containing the tree that grows from the root
 - `401 Unauthorized` in order to indicate that the requesting party needs to be authorized in order to get access.